 Dr. Christine Zink, DVM, PhD, DACVP, DACVSMR, the Director of Molecular and Comparative Pathobiology at the Johns Hopkins School of Medicine, an expert in the field of canine athletic performance and canine stem cell therapies, and the American Veterinary Medical Association’s 2009 Outstanding Woman Veterinarian of the Year, also has doubts about the one-sided message delivered by universal spay/neuter supporters.
 In a paper first published in 2005 and revised in 2013 that footnotes 40 peer-reviewed studies, Zink notes:

-a) the significantly delayed closure of growth plates in spayed females,
+a) significantly delayed closure of growth plates in spayed females,

 b) significantly elongated tibia, radius, and ulna bones in neutered male and spayed female dogs in comparison to intact adult animals,

-d) a significantly increased incidence of canine cruciate ligament (CCL) tears in spayed and neutered dogs,
+d) significantly increased incidence of canine cruciate ligament (CCL) tears in spayed and neutered dogs,

 e) a 50% increase in hip dysplasia in spayed and neutered dogs,